The Pool is challenging, because it gives no quarter and kisses no rings.

 It also means that Einstein was really smart 100 years ago, but the party is over.

 Higgs Chains have no known upper speed limit, and no known lower speed limit.
-They do, however, observe the rules of the particular physics they are traversing when measured.
+They do, however, vary with the Dimensional Density of the medium they interact with.

 It is therefore dumb to assume that the any speed of anything can be a constant, or immutable.